Restoring the Arena

 Modern agriculture has delivered scale and efficiency, but it has also revealed its limits.

 Soil health is declining in many regions.
 Water retention is weakening.
 Farms are becoming more vulnerable to drought, erosion, and extreme weather.
-At the same time, producers face rising input costs and tightening margins.
+At the same time, small farmers are losing money as our nation loses farmers.

 These challenges are connected.